iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

+Custom AI layer built into a Salesforce CRM for recommending actions to increase sales conversion and improve responses to support requests.
+The framework performs the following tasks:

-1. Developed an ensemble classifier within salesforce that analyzed email and chatbot message content, company info and other related variables to classify the potential value of prospective clients and route them to support reps with specific recommendations
+1. Classify the potential value of prospective clients and route them to support reps with specific sales recommendations

-2. Developed plugins to enable log collection/shipping to Loggly for popular languages and software.
-The inbound classifier would automatically recommend specific integration code based on the text in client requests
+2. Add customized responses to automated support email and chatbot replies
+3. Classify support requests from existing clients with severity levels and recommendations

 **Links to Work**